Code-Institute-Submissions/Milestone_Project_1-5/README.md

 ## Known Issues
--The opacity of posters may not work in chrome (likes and views are always visible instead of visible only when hover) -Reponsive image on each type of device
+*The opacity of posters may not work in chrome (likes and views are always visible instead of visible only when hover) *Reponsive image on each type of device
 ## Credits